igorauad/gr-dvbs2rx/docs/usage.md

 and forwards these packets towards the loopback interface with address `127.0.0.1`.

-Besides, this example uses noteworthy descriptor redirection options, which ensure only the MPEG TS output is fed into `tsp` and not the receiver logs.
+This example uses noteworthy descriptor redirection options, which ensure only the MPEG TS output is fed into `tsp` and not the receiver logs.
 At first, the TS output is fed into descriptor 3 through option `-out-fd 3`.
 However, descriptor three is later redirected to stdout through option `3>&1`.
 At the same time, the original stdout (containing the receiver logs) goes to stderr using `1>&2`.
 In the end, only the TS output is piped into `tsp`, and the logs are preserved on the console via stderr.

-Lastly, another useful application from the TSDuck toolkit is the `tsdump` tool, which dumps all the incoming TS packets into the console in real-time.
+Another useful application from the TSDuck toolkit is the `tsdump` tool, which dumps all the incoming TS packets into the console in real-time.
 You can use it as follows:

 **Example 9**:
 ```